Delmonte3161/heroes-parser/README.md

 # heroes-parser
-A Heroes of the Storm parser
+A Heroes of the Storm parser.
+Simply execute heroes_parser.py.

 # heroes.ini
-This project will require a heroes.ini file in the root or the project.
+This project will require a heroes.ini file in the root of the project.
 It needs the following content:

 [Database]